Danielhiversen/home_assistant_adax/info.md

 ## Configuration (2 options)

-1.
+You have two alternatives.
+In either case, you'll need the Account ID (which can be found in the Adax Wifi app, pressing 'Account').
+You will also need a credential, which you can create in the 'Account' pane, selecting 'Remote user client API'.
+A new pane will open and you need to press 'Add credential', after which you should copy the password.

+Alternative 1:
-Go to integration page in HA, press + and search for Adax Enter your account id
+Go to integration page in HA, press + and search for Adax Enter your account id as Account ID
-Enter your remote secret as password
+Enter your credential password

-2.
+Alternative 2:
 In configuration.yaml:

 ```
 climate:
   - platform: adax
-    account_id: "112395"  # replace with your account ID (see Adax WiFi app, Account Section)
+    account_id: "112395"  # replace with your account ID
-    password: "6imtpX63D5WoRyKh"  # replace with your remote user password (see Adax WiFi app, Account Section)
+    password: "6imtpX63D5WoRyKh"  # replace with your credential password
 ```